dan24678/reload/README.md

 > $ brew install fswatch

-reload.sh is designed to be easy to use.
+**reload.sh** is designed to be easy to use.
 Once installed, you can run the script without any arguments and it will prompt you for the name of the directory to monitor and ask whether you want to run a command or refresh specific browsers when files in the monitored directory have changed.

-Each supported argument/feature is explained below.
+Additionally, **watch.sh** is provided as a complimentary script to provide a method for auto-running a command when files have been changed in a directory that cannot be directly monitored due to an NFS file share on a (vagrant) VM preventing direct monitoring with fswatch.
+This workaround is described in **Proxy Workaround** below.

+Supported arguments/features of **reload.sh** are as follows.

 ### Directory (-d)
 Specifies the directory which should be monitored.
 You will be prompted by the